magento/pwa-studio/.github/CONTRIBUTING.md

 After you submit your PR, the Community Advisory Board will assign one or more reviewers to look over your solution and ensure quality and adherence to standards.
 As the Directly Responsible Individual for the issue, you are expected to address all feedback before the issue is sent to our QA and merged.

+If at any point in the review cycle you have commitments preventing you from addressing feedback, or if there is a suggestion you do not understand, please let us know!
+We are happy to pair program or complete those changes for you to help push the PR across the finish line.

 If you would like to do a demo of your PR at our weekly community sync on Fridays, let a Community Maintainer know so you can be added to the schedule.